Fire Rescue News

 Spring 2015, Nashua Fire Rescue was awarded a grant of just under $500,000 to purchase a state of the art mobile training facility.
 This building is a mission critical part as Nashua grows into becoming a regional training hub for fire departments throughout southern NH and northern Massachusetts .

-Spring 2015 also saw the department awarded a grant in the amount of $400,000 to be used to purchase new breathing apparatus.
+Spring 2015 The department awarded a grant in the amount of $400,000 to be used to purchase new breathing apparatus.

 Nashua Fire Rescue makes every effort to maintain current property contact information (current after-hours contact person, phone numbers, etc).
 With large number of businesses within the City of Nashua, it can make maintaining a current database difficult.
 If you are a business owner, please take a moment when you pay your property insurance and make sure you update your contact information with Nashua Fire Rescue.